 This program provides a win for both the produce grower and the typically nutrition-impoverished food insecure in our community, as fruits and vegetables end up on a local family’s table instead of in a landfill for a fee.

 Additionally, this program helps the environment by directing matter that would be lost in landfills into compost that helps grow more plants, trees, and maybe even more produce for the community.

 In November, we began a pilot program to provide a monthly distribution of one bag of produce to all 800 kids at C.C.
 Hardy Elementary School.
 The Ark Church, parent volunteers, and the fifth-grade class handed a bag of shelf-stable produce to each child as they went home one Friday.
 In the future, we would like to include with each bag some nutrition education materials, and of course, we hope to expand the program to other free- or reduced-lunch schools.
 This was a great experience that furthers the mission of the Montgomery County Food Bank – to provide the highest level of nutrition to the food insecure in our community.

 We are working to increase our produce distribution in the Produce Rescue Center, but we can’t do it without you!
 As with most of our efforts, we rely heavily on the help of our volunteers.

 Read how Dow seeks to turn plastic waste into a circular resource.

-April 2017 to December 2019 the Produce Rescue Center has been able to rescue 9.5M pounds from the landfill.
+Since inception in April 2017, the Produce Rescue Center has been able to rescue 9.6M pounds from the landfill.